Automattic/themes/awburn/readme.txt

 == Copyright ==

-Shawburn23 WordPress Theme, (C) 2023 Automattic
+Awburn WordPress Theme, (C) 2023 Automattic
-Shawburn23 is distributed under the terms of the GNU GPL.
+Awburn is distributed under the terms of the GNU GPL.
-Shawburn23 is based on Block Canvas (https://github.com/Automattic/themes/tree/trunk/block-canvas), (C) Automattic, [GPLv2 or later](http://www.gnu.org/licenses/gpl-2.0.html)
+Awburn is based on Block Canvas (https://github.com/Automattic/themes/tree/trunk/block-canvas), (C) Automattic, [GPLv2 or later](http://www.gnu.org/licenses/gpl-2.0.html)

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by